kuri65536/touchpadtuner/README.md

 -----------------------------------------
 - Write down or modify file: `/usr/share/X11/xorg.conf.d/70-synaptic.conf`, to make the changes to permanent.
-- Made GUI for some missing params. (
+- Made GUI for some missinL params. (
-    I solved the sensitive touchpad with FingerLow and FingerHigh parameters.
+    I solved the sensitive touchpad with below prameters, and did not use another params.)

-    I don't use another params.
-    )
+    - FingerLow and FingerHigh
+    - PalmMinWidth(1000) and PalmMinZ(500)

+- xconf.save: implement `NProp.is_default()`
 - (my touchpad problem) Incorrect scroll up/down in typing.
 - (my touchpad problem) Syndaemon stop with two finger scroll.